Cyber Security Insurance for Small Business

 Regulatory Defense Cost Reimbursement covers the expenses you may have when you are investigating a security breach.
 It can also cover expenses for attorneys and consultants if they are needed to respond to regulatory inquiries.

 If someone steals your identity, you can get money to pay for things like investigating the cause of the security breach and getting credit monitoring.
-If you choose not to provide credit monitoring service, your cyber liability insurance policy will help pay for it on a prorated basis.
+If you choose not to provide a credit monitoring service, your cyber liability insurance policy will help pay for it on a prorated basis.

 The need for Data Breach Insurance